Sanquhar: Later history

 In the 1780s, the legendary Scottish poet Robert Burns was a frequent visitor to Sanquhar.
 When he was renovating a farm in 1788, he often passed through on the way back to his wife, Jean, in Ayrshire.
 Afterwards, he became a well-known face because of his excise duties.
 Burns called the town "Black Joan" in his ballad "Five Carlins" in which he represented the local burghs as characters.
 He would stay overnight at the Queensberry Arms in the High Street, making friends with the owner, bailie Edward Whigham and calling it "the only tolerable Inn in the place".

-Sanquhar is notable for its tiny post office, established in 1712 and held to be the oldest working post office in the world.
-The post office pre-dates the second oldest, in Stockholm, Sweden, by eight years while the third oldest in Santiago, Chile, opened in 1772.
-In November 2019 it was put up for sale at £275,000, including a three-bedroom cottage, a courtyard and some outbuildings.
-A spokesman said: "Post Office will be working with the local community to try to find a new postmaster to take on the branch and ensure it remains part of the Post Office network and Sanquhar's unique place in postal history is retained."
+Sanquhar is notable for its tiny post office and held to be the oldest working post office in the world.
+Established in 1712, its closest rival is a post office in Stockholm, Sweden which opened in 1720.
+In 2019 it was put up for sale and was finally bought by new owners, the 17th in its operating history, in 2023.

 The wool trade had been an important one in the coastal trading towns of Dumfriesshire and Kirkcudbright since medieval times and by the 18th century Sanquhar had developed as an inland market centre.
 The Sanquhar Wool Fair, held in July, regulated the prices for the whole south of Scotland.
 A distinctive two-coloured pattern of knitting which is widely known as 'Sanquhar knitting' takes its name from this small parish.
 A traveller's account early in the 18th century tells us: 'Gloves they make better and cheaper than in England, for they send great quantities thither.'
 Many a poor farm family supported themselves with extra income from these sought-after knitted garments.
 While knitting died out as an industry, the presentation of traditional Sanquhar gloves is an important part of local celebrations even today.
+Sanquhar resident, May MacCormick, has written down numerous glove designs many of which had not been previously recorded.
+Incorporating the owner's initials into the cuff to personalise the gloves is part of the tradition.

 The decline of traditional industries hurt the town, but now new manufacturers are moving in and there is a strong sense of community in the burgh.
 William Adam, a famous Scottish architect, designed Sanquhar Tolbooth in the centre of town, which is the only surviving building of this type designed by him.
 Completed in 1739, much of the building materials for it were taken from the old castle in Sanquhar and it is currently used as the town museum, containing local artifacts and memorabilia.

 The town has the world's oldest curling society, formed in 1774 with sixty members.
 James Brown, who wrote an important history of the town, is also credited with writing the rules universally used for the sport.

+The population of the town at the time of the 1841 census was 1,638 inhabitants.

 The railway line has remained open for freight and passenger traffic, however Sanquhar railway station was closed and only re-opened in recent years.